-Beyond our WTE operation, Canvest plays a pivotal role in advancing the journey towards building zerowaste cities in China through our comprehensive urban sanitation services.
-By leveraging synergies with the WTE business, Canvest Yuezhan has developed a waste collection and transportation network, forming a cleaning-transportation-disposal closed-loop industrial chain, and provided services such as street cleaning, waste sorting, municipal service management, urban afforestation, river cleanup and other urban environmental sanitation services.
+Beyond our WTE operation, Canvest plays a pivotal role in advancing the journey towards building zero-waste cities in China through our comprehensive urban sanitation services.
+By leveraging synergies with the WTE business, Canvest Yuezhan has developed a waste collection and transportation network, forming a cleaning - transportation - disposal closed-loop industrial chain, and provided services such as street cleaning, waste sorting, municipal service management, urban afforestation, river cleanup and other urban environmental sanitation services.
 By implementing smart waste sorting and separation facilities in various communities, which have incorporated an incentive scheme to allow users to redeem gift by sending certain amounts of recyclable waste to the sorting facilities, Canvest Yuezhan encourages residents to actively participate in recycling efforts.
-We recycled approximately 7,776 kg of paper, 960 kg of plastic, 406 kg of metals, 129kg of glass and 3,576 kg of fabrics through waste sorting in 2023.
+We recycled approximately 16,179 kg of paper, 1,521 kg of plastic, 669 kg of metals, 325 kg of glass, 2,808 kg of fabrics and 482 kg of other materials through waste sorting in 2024.
 Moreover, Canvest Yuezhan invests in the operation of fly ash landfill sites and bottom ash recycling projects and providing smart integrated platform-based green innovative services for regional environmental pollution rectification and circular economy development.